Sums of squares in Macaulay2: Parametric SOS problems

 \section{Parametric SOS problems}

 The \SOS package can also solve parametric problems.
 Assume now that $x \mapsto f(x;t)$ is a polynomial function, that depends affinely on some parameters~$t$.
-The command \verb|solveSOS| allows to search for values of the parameters such that the polynomial is a SOS.
-In the following example, we change two coefficients of the Robinson polynomial so that it becomes SOS. {
+The command \verb|solveSOS| can be used to search for values of the parameters such that the polynomial is a sum of squares.
+In the following example, we change two coefficients of the Robinson polynomial so that it becomes a sum of squares. {

 }